All Episodes

 I don't mind doing it.

-I love doing it, but the fact is that you all need a break from it.
+But the fact is that you all need a break from it.

-We all do now and then uh during the normal course of events, not just on the weekends.
+We all do now and then during the normal course of events, not just on the weekends.

-This is all about people helping people.
+We are, in the purest sense, this is all about people helping people.

-And uh nobody asks, where's the money going?
+And nobody asks, where's the money going?

-Uh is it going to a bunch of people I may not like to get it?
+Is it going to a bunch of people I may not like to get it?

 Nobody has any questions.

-Uh people don't raise these questions.
+People don't raise these questions.

 They simply want to help.